thealexcons/sgbpf/README.md

 7. Create a line-separated config file containing a list of worker endpoints, in the format: IPv4_Address:Port (see the example in `my-project`).

 8. Run your program: `sudo ./sg_program <path/to/bpfobjs> lo`  (remember that to load BPF programs, you need admin privileges).

+Note: When running the loader program, if you get a message about the missing shared library `libbpf.so.1`, you can copy the missing shared object to `lib/x86_64-linux-gnu` from the build inside `libbpf/src` using: `sudo cp sgbpf/dep/libbpf/src/libbpf.so.1 /lib/x86_64-linux-gnu/`